yupswing/Agnoster-refresh/README.md

 ## What you need

-1. You need to have Antigen or zplug installed with `git` plugin (to use this theme see below)
+1. You need to have Antigen or zplug installed (to use this theme see below)

 2. You need also to have a Powerline Font (SauceCodePro is provided in the fonts directory) installed on your machine and set your terminal to use it
 You can find a lot more here https://github.com/powerline/fonts